+Just south of Central, a trail heads perpendicularly off a couple of hundreds of yards to the left to a pleasant landing right on the river.
 Passing under Central, you'll reach Rotary Riverside Park, with its picnic tables and river access, another good place to launch or take out your canoe or kayak.
+During times of very high water, as in early summer 2019, the paved trail under Central has been flooded, as has the graveled trail just west of the Paseo del Bosque.